tushar-c/tushar-c.github.io/_posts/2020-3-26-Our-Great-War-:-The-COVID--19-Pandemic.md

 ![Virus Diagram]({{site.baseurl}}/images/virus.png)

 Technically, this picture is that of an 'Animal Virus', the kind of virus that affects you and me.
+A more mainstream picture will make an appearance further down.

 As you can see, there's really only three real parts: